GLOBAL ECONOMY-Manufacturing slump eases as world emerges from pandemic

 Japan's PMI rose to a seasonally adjusted 40.1 in June, while South Korea's PMI ticked up to 43.4 - both remaining far below the rise-or-fall threshold of 50.

-Separately, a Bank of Japan survey showed big manufacturers' confidence sinking to levels last seen during the 2009 global financial crisis, reinforcing expectations the country was sinking deeper into recession.
+Separately, a Bank of Japan survey showed big manufacturers' confidence sinking to levels last seen during the global financial crisis more than a decade ago, reinforcing expectations the country was sinking deeper into recession.

 "If demand doesn't rebound fast enough, companies will have to shed jobs," said Shinichiro Kobayashi, senior economist at Mitsubishi UFJ Research and Consulting.
 "That will delay Japan's economic recovery, which could end up in a L-shape."

-(Reporting by Jonathan Cable and Leika Kihara; additional reporting by Kaori Kaneko; Editing by Sam Holmes and Angus MacSwan)
+(Reporting by Jonathan Cable, Leika Kihara and Lucia Mutikani; additional reporting by Kaori Kaneko; Editing by Sam Holmes, Angus MacSwan and Paul Simao)

 ((jonathan.cable@thomsonreuters.com; +44 20 7542 4688;))